knpuniversity/symfony-journey/knpu/container/parameters.md

 [[[ code('6d5b774a93') ]]]

-Moment of truth!
-Give it a try:
+Ok, moment of truth!

 ```bash
 php dino_container/roar.php
 tail dino_container/dino.log
 ```

 It still prints!
 And it's still adding to our log file.
-And all that service Definition code is sitting in `services.yml`.
+And now all that service Definition code is sitting in `services.yml`.

 ## Parameters in Yaml